datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 For your midterm project submission, you decide to create a data analysis on the `iris flower data set <https://en.wikipedia.org/wiki/Iris_flower_data_set>`_.
-It is a multivariate data set on 50 samples of each of three species of Iris flowers (*Setosa*, *Versicolor*, or *Virginica*), with four variables: the length and width of the sepals and petals of the flowers in centimeters.
+It is a multivariate dataset on 50 samples of each of three species of Iris flowers (*Setosa*, *Versicolor*, or *Virginica*), with four variables: the length and width of the sepals and petals of the flowers in centimeters.
 It is often used in introductory data science courses for statistical classification techniques in machine learning, and